Arksine/moonraker/docs/web_api.md

 - HTTP command:\
   `GET /server/gcode_store`

-  Optionally, a `count` argument may be added to specify the number of lines fetch.
-  If omitted, the entire gcode store will be sent (up to 1000 lines).
+  Optionally, a `count` argument may be added to specify the number of responses to fetch.
+If omitted, the entire gcode store will be sent (up to 1000 responses).

   `GET /server/gcode_store?count=100`